terrorizer1980/savannamodel-hakyll/foods/Green-Green/Non-Starchy/Brussels sprouts.md

 ---
 # Guideline

-Brussels Sprouts are a *Green-Green* food and safe to eat as a regular part of your diet.
+Brussels Sprouts is a *Green-Green* food and safe to eat as a regular part of your diet.

-# Quotes

-Brussels Sprouts are a *low-glycemic, rich in micronutrients and fiber, and harmless with regard to anti-nutrients and antigens.* ~[Paleo in a Nutshell](/about.html) p.70

 *Eat at least 2 3/4 lbs of mixed salad and vegetables per day, consisting of "Green-Green” and “Green” foods.
 Of these, at least 3/4 lb should be mixed salad.
 Also include at least 5 cups of “Green-Green” leafy vegetables or 2 1/2 cups of other vegetables per week.* ~[Paleo in a Nutshell](/about.html) p.102

+# Quotes

+Brussels Sprouts are a *low-glycemic, rich in micronutrients and fiber, and harmless with regard to anti-nutrients and antigens.* ~[Paleo in a Nutshell](/about.html) p.70

 *modern species of intensively cultivated plants tend to have lower protein content, but there are exceptions: Brussels sprouts contain 24% protein per 100 grams dry-weight.* ~[Deadly Harvest](/about.html) p.125